- Training Center

 The Phoenix Bat company produces custom made bats for various leagues, circumstances, and organizations.

-– Phoenix Bats offers an exclusive line of high quality wooden bats for hitters who are ready to elevate their game.
-Professional Series bats are offered in Rock Maple wood and Northern White Ash wood.
+Wood Baseball Bats – Phoenix Bats offers an exclusive line of high quality wooden bats for hitters who are ready to elevate their game.
+The majority of these professional quality bats are offered in Rock Maple wood, Yellow Birch wood and Northern White Ash wood.

 Caring for Wooden Bats